How to Make a Mobile Wallet App: All-in-One Development Guide

 - Check portfolio and customer reviews

-- Conduct an interview with prospects
+- Conduct interviews with vendors

 - Ask about relevant experience and similar projects